 Students are expected to attend class regularly and to be fully present and engaged in class activities and discussions.
-If you have to miss any portion of a class, please talk to the instructor about options that are available to you to make up for missing class.

 GUIDELINES FOR SUBMITTING ASSIGNMENTS

 Please submit all assignments electronically through their respective Dropbox in D2L.
 Assignments may be submitted in Word or PDF format.
 Assignments should have a file name as follows: "Full name and assignment number" (e.g., Jane Smith Assignment 2).
 Assignments are due no later than 11:59 pm on their due date.
 Please note that it is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted.